My Second Thai Occult Road Trip; A Second Step on the Stairway to Somewhere Else.

 38 23

-It is safe to say that my second run (my first being September 2017) of encounters with the Ajarns (professors, teachers, lay preachers, former monks, magickians) of the Thai Lanna Buddhist system namely Ajarn Daeng, Ajarn Suea and Ajarn Apichai has cauterized certain aspects of the person that visited them last year.
+It is safe to say that my second run of encounters with the Ajarns (professors, teachers, lay preachers, former monks, magickians) of the Thai Lanna Buddhist system namely Ajarn Daeng, Ajarn Suea and Ajarn Apichai has cauterized certain aspects of the person that visited them last year.
 Hundreds of miles were traveled externally and internally.
 There are roughly sixty Ajarns within the realm of Chiang Mai, a city in Northern Thailand that has the feeling of being one of the last remnants of Shangri La.
 Ajarn Suea’s legendary Serm Duang ritual cleansing bath has completely re-set me in more ways than one.
 The shock of the holy water and the specially prepared elements removed any residual defilement that hung around me.
 I highly recommend it.
 I feel numerous dynamic and authoritative presences coursing and writhing around my body and mind, making decisions, talking to me, guiding me and empowering me.
 The rituals have completely changed me.
 I see clearly a process unfolding before me, like a lotus, slowly but surely expanding and opening.

 101213a